Political positions of Noam Chomsky: Litigation against Turkish courts

-Views on the Sri Lanka conflict
+Sri Lanka conflict

 Chomsky supports the Tamils' right to self-determination in Tamil Eelam, their homeland in the North and East of Sri Lanka.
 In a February 2009 interview, he said of the Tamil Eelam struggle: "Parts of Europe, for example, are moving towards more federal arrangements.
 In Spain, for example, Catalonia by now has a high degree of autonomy within the Spanish state.
 The Basque Country also has a high degree of autonomy.
 In England, Wales and Scotland in the United Kingdom are moving towards a form of autonomy and self-determination and I think there are similar developments throughout Europe.
 Though they're mixed with a lot of pros and cons, but by and large I think it is a generally healthy development.
 I mean, the people have different interests, different cultural backgrounds, different concerns, and there should be special arrangements to allow them to pursue their special interests and concerns in harmony with others."

 In a September 2009 submitted Sri Lankan Crisis Statement, Chomsky was one of several signatories calling for full access to internment camps holding Tamils, the respect of international law concerning prisoners of war and media freedom, the condemnation of discrimination against Tamils by the state since independence from Britain, and to urge the international community to support and facilitate a political solution that addresses the self-determination aspirations of Tamils and protection of the human rights of all Sri Lankans.
 A major offensive against the Tamils in the Vanni region of their homeland in 2009 resulted in the deaths of at least 20,000 Tamil civilians in 5 months, amid widespread concerns war crimes were committed against the Tamil population.
 At a United Nations forum on R2P, the Responsibility to Protect doctrine established by the UN in 2005, Chomsky said: